Thursday, November 7, 2024

 Another element, the engagement of the dozen pastors.
 Particularly eloquent: André Trocmé, pastor of Le Chambon.

-A descendant of the valley proprietor the last page mentions, he is sent to this obscure parish as punishment for his pacifism.
+• A descendant of the valley proprietor the last page mentions, he was sent to this obscure parish as punishment for his pacifism.

 "Weapons of the spirit,"